 Breast Reconstruction Options

-After having a lumpectomy or mastectomy, you may have lost more than one or both of your breasts.
+After having a lumpectomy or mastectomy, it might seem that you have lost more than one or both of your breasts.
 You may feel that not only do you no longer have a part of your body, you are now missing a part of your identity.
-Breast reconstruction by Dr. Garrett Wirth can help you get back to who you were before cancer—and uncover who you still are.
+Breast reconstruction by Dr. Garrett Wirth can help you get back to who you were before cancer—and uncover or recover a part of you that you might have felt you lost.

 When considering breast reconstruction, it is important to remember that you have many options.
-You and Dr. Wirth will make the initial decision of whether or not you want to move forward with breast reconstruction after an initial consultation.
+You and Dr. Wirth will make the initial decision of whether or not you want to move forward with breast reconstruction at an initial consultation, as well as determine best timing of reconstruction.
 It is critical to communicate your expectations, concerns and goals when discussing if you are a good candidate for breast reconstruction.
-If you decide to proceed with the surgery, Dr. Wirth will help you determine the type of reconstruction that you should choose.
+If you decide to proceed with the surgery, Dr. Wirth will help you determine the type of reconstruction that can meet your goals and be done safely.

 Implant reconstruction surgery should take about an hour to complete, whereas flap reconstruction procedures range from one to up to twelve hours.
-The length of your flap reconstruction procedure varies based on where you are getting the tissue from.
+The length of your flap reconstruction procedure varies based on where you are getting the tissue.
 Your recovery also depends on the type of surgery you and Dr. Wirth have chosen.
-If you select flap reconstruction, your recovery may be slightly more extensive due to the fact that you have had more than one area of your body operated on.
+If you select flap reconstruction, your recovery may be more extensive due to the fact that you have had more than one area of your body surgically treated.

-You should also consider that all of these options will likely require follow up appointments after your procedure.
-Therefore, it is crucial that you choose a surgeon that is experienced and who understands your needs and goals.
-Dr. Wirth is happy to assist you every step of the way on your breast reconstruction journey!
+You should also consider that all of these options will likely require follow-up appointments after your procedure.
+Therefore, it is crucial that you choose a surgeon who is experienced and who understands your needs and goals.
+Dr. Wirth is happy to assist you every step of the way on your breast reconstruction journey.